spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 6. Provide the IAM user's access key if you chose the **Credentials** method.
 The IAM user must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 The specified policy allows Palette to create a backup in the S3 bucket.

-  If you do not have an IAM user, refer to the [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) document to learn how to create an IAM user.
-While creating the IAM user, ensure to attach the IAM policy you defined in the prerequisites section above.
-After creating the new IAM user, AWS will automatically generate and display an access key.

-  Alternatively, you can create a new access key for an existing IAM user.
-Refer to the [Managing access keys for IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) document to learn about creating an access key for a particular IAM user.

 7. Click on the **Validate** button.
+Palette will display a validation status message.
+If the validation status message indicates a success, proceed to the next step.
+Otherwise, you must review and verify the provided credentials.

-8. Click **Create** to complete the backup location addition.
+8. Click **Create** to finish configuring the backup location.
+Palette will add the backup location for the current project.

 <br />